Daytona International Speedway

 Daytona 500 Experience

-The Daytona 500 Experience (formerly known as Daytona USA) was an interactive motorsports attraction at Daytona International Speedway but it closed to the public in 2010 and can now only be accessed at private functions and tours.
+The Daytona 500 Experience (formerly known as Daytona USA) was an interactive motorsports attraction at Daytona International Speedway but it closed to the public in 2010 and is now effectively replaced by the Motorsports Hall of Fame of America.

 Richard Petty Driving Experience